akrzemi1/__sandbox__/papers/ccs_roles.md

 Same as *Review* but there are reasons to believe that the evaluation of the condition will noticeably impact program performance.

+### More...

+One can imagine more such "intentions".
+For instance assertion costs can be finer grained than just *Default* and *Audit*.
+One could imagine three cost categories:

+* Where assertion overhead is negligible compared to the containing function.
+* Where assertion overhead is simialr to the function overhead (program slowdown by factor 2).
+* Where assertion overhead has bigger complexity that the function.

+Also "relatively fast" (that would qualify fo *Default* "level") is subjective and authors of different libraries can set the thresholt differently.
+The programmer may disagree with the decision in some of the libraries.
+Therefore there may be a need to enable *Default* assertions per-library (per module, per namespace, per tag in the assert).

+The orthogonal division of CCS-es into levels and roles, as in [[P1332r0]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1332r0.txt) also does not quite cut it.
+While it makes sense to have an *Audit* version of a *Review* assert, an *Axiom* version does not seem to make sense.

 Preconditions vs other CCS-es
 -----------------------------